cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge CD into Edge/001 - Merge CD into Edge.md

 ## Copy Docs Folder

 All information that helps understand the Clinical Dashboard.
-How it works and how is everything related.e
+How it works and how is everything related.

 ## Execution Plan